 Finally, pick up the Xbox One controller and click the Xbox button.
 Select System > Settings > Display & sound > Video output, then Video fidelity & overscan, and finally, select HDMI from the options available.

 Now, after completing these steps, the user must now test to see if audio is being received through the speakers in use.
-If not, then chances are the problem has much to do with the Xbox One’s hardware, and that could mean having it repaired or the purchasing of a new one entirely.
+If not, then chances are the problem has much to do with the Xbox One’s hardware, and that could mean having it repaired or purchasing a new one entirely.

 Let’s hope our tips are good enough because an Xbox One is not cheap, especially if you’re from the X model.